 Maddie and Mark's Story told by Virginia Doyle, Social Worker

 You might say that it all began with a phone call placed by a concerned contract nurse regarding a month old female fraternal twin victim she was charged with tracking.
 But that really isn't the catalyst for the resulting chain of events.
 Long before that call came into the 911 operator at the police station changing five lives forever, there were years of parental drug abuse, parental neglect, prostitution, and on-going location changes to avoid police detection and arrest because of drug making and sales.
 These are part of the factors that eventually led to the events that follow, but not the whole story.
 But then, I'm better at putting the pieces of the story together after the fact.
 My name is Virginia Doyle, I am a Child Protective Services Investigator, and this story is about Maddie and Mark, fraternal twins, and their three siblings: Sarah, Tommy and Frank.

 As you read this story, you need to understand that the statistics in the US as of 2010 on the mortality rate of children age 1-4 years are 4,316 or 26.5; per 100,000 population.
 The mortality rate of children age 5-14 years are 5,279 or 12.9 deaths per 100,000 population.
 This is not a common situation but one all social workers hate to have happen and strive to prevent.
-And remember this is a fictional story based upon a real situation
+And remember this is a real situation with names changed to protect the innocent.